amethyst/rustrogueliketutorial/book/src/chapter_36.md

 Builder chaining is a pretty profound approach to procedurally generating maps, and gives us an opportunity to clean up a lot of the code we've built thus far.
 We want an interface similar to the way we build entities with `Specs`: a builder, onto which we can keep chaining builders and return it as an "executor" - ready to build the maps.
 We also want to stop builders from doing more than one thing - they should do one thing, and do it well (that's a good principle of design; it makes debugging easier, and reduces duplication).

+There are two major types of builders: those that *just* make a map (and only make sense to run once), and those that *modify* an existing map.
+We'll name those `InitialMapBuilder` and `MetaMapBuilder` respectively.

+This gives us an idea of the syntax we want to employ:

+* Our *Builder* should have:
+    * ONE Initial Builder.
+    * *n* Meta Builders, that run in order.

+It makes sense then that the builder should have a `start_with` method that accepts the first map, and additional `with` methods to chain builders.
+The builders should be stored in a container that preserves the order in which they were added - a vector being the obvious choice.

+It would also make sense to no longer make individual builders responsible for setting up their predecessors; ideally, a builder shouldn't *have* to know anything about the process beyond what *it* does.
+So we need to abstract the process, and support snapshotting (so you can view your procedural generation progress) along the way.

+## Shared map state - the `BuilderMap`

+Rather than each builder defining their own copies of shared data, it would make sense to put the shared data in one place - and pass it around the chain as needed.
 So we'll start by defining some new structures and interfaces.
 First of all, we'll make `BuilderMap` in `map_builders/mod.rs`:

 ```rust
 pub struct BuilderMap {